MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 Based on the experience of Backblaze, at least, the drive survival rate is much lower than is shown here after the third year of production use.

 #### Reducing Disk Drive Failures in Production

+The low end of the quality scale might be estimated by simply watching data deteriorate over time.
+At the other end of the scale, high quality, high lifetimes for data, can be achieved with strategies that actively avoid or detect and repair errors as they occur.
+This way, very reliable storage can be achieved with even moderately reliable components.

 Some storage installations may choose to preempt wear-out drive failures by replacing drives at the end of some "service lifetime."
 From the Backblaze numbers (see **Exhibit nnn**) that service lifetime would probably be not much more than three years.
 Such an "error-avoidance" strategy would truncate the sharply rising end of the bathtub curve where drives pass from maturity to senescence.